-3 Philly Businesses That Totally Transformed During the Pandemic (And What That Means for Our City’s Future)
+3 Philly Industries That Transformed During the Pandemic (And What That Means for Our City’s Future)

 During the pandemic, we’ve seen daily life in Philly transform, and in the middle of a hard winter, the stores and businesses that define our city are continuing to adapt and evolve.
 But with a small light at the end of the tunnel in the form of a vaccine, many of us are starting to wonder, what will life look like when COVID-19 isn’t shaping our everyday routines?
 What kind of city will we be returning to?